-Death toll in Siberian floods reaches 18
+Death toll reaches 18 in Siberian floods; 13 missing

-MOSCOW (AP) — The Russian authorities say 18 people have died and another 17 are still missing in devastating floods that swept southeastern Siberia.
+MOSCOW (AP) — At least 18 people have died and more than a dozen are still missing in devastating floods that swept southeastern Siberia, Russian authorities said Tuesday.

-The head of the Emergency Ministry’s regional branch, Valentin Nelyubov, said Tuesday that 18 people have died and that the search for the missing 17 people is ongoing.
+The head of the Emergency Ministry’s regional branch, Valentin Nelyubov, gave the updated figures Tuesday.
+The ministry initially said that 17 people were missing, but later announced that four of them were found and rescued.
+The search for the remaining 13 is ongoing.

 The floods that followed torrential rains affected 55 towns and villages in the Irkutsk region.